edriso/react-practice-projects/tours/README.md

 # Tours

-Practicing on useState and useEffect hooks, events, and on condition rendering.
+Practicing on useState and useEffect hooks, events, and on conditional rendering.

-##### Project Setup
+#### Project Setup

 Run the following command in the terminal